-Child support is automatically paid by any parent who does not live with their child or children and it paid to the parent who does.
+Child support is automatically paid by any parent who does not live with their child or children and is paid to the parent who does.
 Right now, Daniel Clancy pays child support to Cristina for Willow.

-Sims has a narrow window of opportunity to request Alimony.
+Sims have a narrow window of opportunity to request Alimony.
 They need to apply as soon as they divorce their spouse.
 Once done, at their next billing cycle they will receive a direct deposit based on how they set up this agreement.
 These payments stop when a Sim marries another or 4 billing cycles have passed.

 *Welfare & Benefits*